 In 2002 while at a trade show in Atlanta, I met my future business partners Robin & Jeff Janson of Urban Evolutions – a salvage and architectural elements company specializing in recycled furniture and accessories, and we developed, created the recycling company Vy&Elle – focusing on second generation products such as bags and accessories made from recycled vinyl billboards.
 The product reached over 2000 stores around the world, as well as offering companies the opportunity to up-cycle their waste into promotional or retail products (Coca Cola, Toyota, Sundance Film Festival, National Geographic, Austin City Limits and many more) for special events and marketing opportunities.
 During this project we recycled over 800 tons of vinyl billboard into second generation products.
 With the great recession, and downturn in retail stores and premium products, we ended the project in 2009.

 It was then that I launched a consultancy company, Compound Management.
 Compound began as an idea with long time friend and collaborator, musician/artist Howe Gelb assisting his career, and his prolific musical projects and endeavors through creative management.
-From this work, the birth of the project company BoxFiftyFour was built, which is focused on assisting a variety of artists, companies and institutions through design, marketing strategies as well as offering services for crowd funding and creative monetization sources.
-It also co-produces several Tucson community events a year that focus on entrepreneurial stewardship for young and upcoming small businesses and artists.
+From this work, the birth of the project company BoxFiftyFour was built, which is today focused on assisting a variety of artists, companies and institutions through design, marketing strategies, event planning and producing, as well as offering services for crowd funding and creative monetization sources.
+It co-produces both large national events as well as Tucson community events that focus on entrepreneurial stewardship for young and upcoming small businesses and artists.

-If you are interested in finding out more about our services, please contact me at:
+If you are interested in finding out more, please contact me at:

 phone: (323) 903 7355